UniOfGreenwich/GEEN1064_RoboticArm/README.md

 # GEEN1064 Robotic Arm Project
 ## Introduction

-This repository is for the Year Zero Robotic Arm project, included is Arduino sketches, software and some documentation.
+This repository is for the Year Zero Robotic Arm project, included is Arduino sketches, software and documentation.

 **Sketches**
-   * [Code_It_Yourself](./Code_It_Yourself), **you should start here**, once the robotic arm has been constructed and connected to the PC and the mains supply.
-Then once you have attempted to control the robotic arm then -> [Missing Code](./Missing_Code.md)

-   * [Robot_Arm_Manual_Instructions](./Robot_Arm_Manual_Instructions), gives you manaul control over each servo individually and is designed to be used via the command line or the Android [Robotic Arm app](./App)
+   * [Robot_Arm_Manual_Instructions_via_serial](./Robot_Arm_Manual_Instructions_via_serial), gives you manaul control over each servo individually and is designed to be used via the command line.

    * [Robot_Arm_Main](./Robot_Arm_Main), is to be used to automate all planned movements you calculated using the latter sketch.

 **A Video on how to do download the project to get access the code in one place**

 [![](http://img.youtube.com/vi/nCR-zGrlY7E/0.jpg)](https://youtu.be/nCR-zGrlY7E "How to download the project and open the first sketch")

-**App**
-   * The [RoboticArm app](./App) has been downloaded on to the Android OS tablets supplied with this robotic arm, please note it is developed for Android only.
-     The App is available for you to download on your own device, but as this is open source you install it **at your own risk**, as you should only install from trustworthy sources.
-   * Four Screen shots have been included with the [RoboticArm app](./App) folder.
-   * Code is available to view as an image in the same folder as the [RoboticArm app](./App)

 **Specification**
    * [Specification](./Specifications.md) - link for specification sheet, please read some useful information inside.